Sometimes the Hoxhunt button might appear inactive (greyed out) in Outlook toolbar. It might also go completely missing in various scenarios.

 Make sure your Outlook is not in offline mode.

-Message type is not supported by Outlook add-in technology
+Message type or location is not supported by Outlook add-in technology

 Particular type of emails are not compatible with Outlook add-ins.
 Such types include: